IDEAS Grant Competition

 Foreign Policy Goal Focus: Climate, Energy, and the Environment, Democracy and Human Rights

-Project Summary: Marian University’s IDEAS project will establish two faculty-led programs that will diversify the pool of students participating in study abroad.
-Marian plans to intentionally recruit students from three groups: Marian’s newly merged two-year college, Ancilla College, STEM students, and students from the growing Latinx/Hispanic student body.
+Project Summary: Marian University’s IDEAS grant-funded project will establish two faculty-led programs that will expand study abroad opportunities to students.
+IDEAS grant funding will support program development, faculty exploratory trips to Austria, Germany, and Spain, and program promotion.
 In the first program, STEM students will travel to Spain to increase their knowledge of successful models that protect biodiversity and environmental conservation.
-The second program will focus on a comparative collective memory course in Germany and/or Austria that will be designed to increase students’ understanding of the social impacts of historical reconciliation through just representations of the past and how this impacts a nation’s identity as well as its present and future.
+The second program will explore collective memory in Germany and/or Austria and increase students’ understanding of the social impacts of historical reconciliation and global issues of democracy and human rights.

 Mott Community College